Whether you're planning a long weekend away or a more lengthy stay, these itineraries will help you make the most of your time in Albania.Read more...

 Durrësi - A view from our expert author

 Durrësi: home of superb Roman remains, beaches and seafood.

-The headland at the north of Durrësi Bay forms a natural harbour in which ships have anchored since the 7th century bc.
-In antiquity it was known as Epidamnos, and the city which was built around it was called Dyrrhachion.
-In the 5th century bc, a popular uprising in Dyrrhachion became one of the causes of the Peloponnesian War which engulfed the whole of Greece from 431bc to 404bc.
+The headland at the north of Durrësi Bay forms a natural harbour in which ships have anchored since the 7th century BC.
+In antiquity it was known as Epidamnos, and the city that was built around it was called Dyrrhachion.
+In the 5th century BC, a popular uprising in Dyrrhachion became one of the causes of the Peloponnesian War that engulfed the whole of Greece from 431BC to 404BC.

-(Photo: A Roman amphitheater in Durrësi © Elzbieta Sekowska, Shutterstock)
+(Photo: A Roman amphitheatre in Durrësi © Elzbieta Sekowska, Shutterstock)